-I had read about this place on another blog and looked for it every day I was in Hoi An.
+I looked for it every day I was in Hoi An — I can’t even remember where I heard about it!
 Just when I had given up and decided it had moved or closed, I spotted their wooden sign hanging outside the Chaua Phan Boa Temple on Phan Chau Trinh.

 Having no idea what they serve here, I just nodded my head when the woman offered me Pho Chay.
-It was yet another great bowl of Vietnamese noodle soup served with all the trimmings.
+It was the best vegetarian pho I had in Hoi An — another great bowl of Vietnamese noodle soup served with all the trimmings.